 In addition to Personal Development, one period is allocated to all S6 students to enable you to carry out prefect duties as well as one period of optional Core PE.
-S6 students are also encouraged to become involved in wider achievement schemes such as Sports Leader Award.
+S6 students are also encouraged to become involved in wider achievement schemes.